adamhl8/shellrunner/README.md

 `show_output: bool` (Default: True) - If True, command output will be printed.

-`show_commands: bool` (Default: True) - If True, the current command will be printed before execution.
+`show_command: bool` (Default: True) - If True, the current command will be printed before execution.

 ### Output